deploymentio/cfn-stacker/README.md

 - VTL can be used to script the generation of template fragments.
 This reduces verbosity and code duplication.
 - Templates are uploaded to S3 before CFN api is called.
 This means that the templates can be much larger.
 - The template, its parameters, and all the configuration about the CFN stack are contained in a configuration file.
 The means that the configuration itself can be maintained as code in version control.
 This also means, that one can re-use template fragments and run them with a slightly different configuration file to create a test and production stack, for example.

+*Update*: CloudFormation has improved a lot and some of these capabilities might be not needed anymore ... thats how AWS rolls :-)

 ### Requirements
 - Active AWS account